 - Keep the inside and outside of your home well lit so children can get around safely.

-- Encourage children to wear socks with grip to prevent slips
+- Encourage children to wear socks with grips to prevent slips.

 - Placing furniture away from windows.

-- Top bunks are only for children 6 years and older and should not be used for playing.
+- The top bunk of a bunk bed is only recommended for children six years of age and older and should not be used for playing.
+Visit the Government of Canada website for more information.

 Outdoors: